EthanCratchley/portfolio-website/microblogFiles/complexity.md

 This could go on quite literally forever, eventually you will have done nothing, learned nothing, and managed to waste your time while feeling productive.

 You could argue this is an issue of procrastination but I would say that it is actually more of a byproduct of complexity.
 Often when people do these things it is not because they are to lazy to start but rather because they are confused and overwhelmed.
-They hear profesionals talk about so many different things and feel that they need to integrate them all to be most efficent.
+They hear professionals talk about so many different things and feel that they need to integrate them all to be most efficient.

 ### Societies Complexities:

 The latter can be seen in many places today.
-For example education, the process of signing up for classes and swicthing between faculty's has a lot of friction.
+For example education, the process of signing up for classes and switching between faculties has a lot of friction.

-You will find yourself in a situation where you want to sign up for a interesting class but it has very strange requirements that are almost completely unrelated from the class and don't really benefit you in anyway.
+You will find yourself in a situation where you want to sign up for a interesting class but it has very strange requirements that are almost completely unrelated from the class and don't really benefit you in any way.
 We have to ask ourselves **"Would the world and education system be a better place with or without many of these requirements?"** often *less is more.*

 We want our children and the people of the future to move fast and learn fast to help our civilization continue to move forward, as well as begin to start building capital in the expensive world we live in today.
 But as a society we are doing nothing but slowing them down with the friction constantly forced upon their lives.